My Name Is Khan: Marketing

+Reebok created an entire MNIK Footwear and Apparel Collection to promote the film.

 On 1 February 2010, Khan and Kajol became the first Indian film stars to ring the opening bell of the New York stock exchange NASDAQ.
 They were invited by Fox Searchlight Pictures to do so as part of their promotion for My Name Is Khan.
 Khan also appeared on Friday Night with Jonathan Ross as part of its promotion in the UK, becoming only the second Indian after Shilpa Shetty to do so.

 Release

 Theatrical

 My Name Is Khan debuted in Abu Dhabi, UAE on 10 February 2010.
 It released globally in cinemas on 12 February 2010.
 MNIK had a two phase release.
 To begin with, it had a mainstream release in India coupled with a regular Diaspora release in UK, US, Gulf, Australia and various other countries.
-"After that in the months of April and May, we would be looking at a mainstream theatrical release in countries like Germany, Poland and other parts of North America," detailed Johar.
+"After that in the months of April and May, we would be looking at a mainstream theatrical release in countries like Germany, Poland and other parts of North America", detailed Johar.